vagison/erp.aero-restapi-task/README.md

 There are some files in the root directory apart from app.js:
 -------------------------------------------------------------
+* .babelrc.json - contains configuration settings for Babel, a JavaScript compiler that converts ES6+ code into a backward-compatible version of JavaScript that can run in older environments.
+* .env.dist - serves as a template for environment variables, providing a sample configuration for the .env file.
+* .eslintrc.json - contains configuration settings for ESLint, which is used to identify and fix problems in JavaScript code.
+* .gitignore - used to exclude files from being pushed to the repository.
 * package.json - includes a list of the packages and their versions used for this project.
-* .gitignore - used to exclude files from being pushed to the repository.
-* .eslintrc.json - contains configuration settings for ESLint, which is used to identify and fix problems in JavaScript code.
-* .env.dist - serves as a template for environment variables, providing a sample configuration for the .env file.

 Server-side entities
 ---------------------